Environment "Modules" on Blue Waters

 "module show XXX" will list details about what a module sets and does when it's loaded.
 Mostly you shouldn't need to use this, but sometimes you need to set a Makefile path explicitly, and this command will reveal those details.

 Making module settings permanent

 The modules that a user has loaded are persistent as long as you're logged in.
 Those changes go away when you log out and log back in, unless you set them up to be loaded upon every login.
 To make them permanent, edit the .modules file in your home directory and add whatever "module load XXX" commands to that file.

 The modules system on Blue Waters has a number of modules that are carefully tuned to the hardware and to the OS and make everything all work together when the code is run on the compute nodes.
 All our documentation is assuming that you're running the default module set, with selected "module load X" to get packages that you need, or "module swap" to change programming environments and module versions, or perhaps an occasional "module unload" if something conflicts.
 If you run the command "module purge" then you remove all of that default environment.
 By doing so you're making very strange changes to your environment; things won't work right and it will be very difficult to help you if you need something from us.

 NCSA Module Improvements

-NCSA has created a set of shell scripts that improve the "modules" interface for all Blue Waters users.
-It will be installed on the system on our around May 18.
+NCSA has created and installed a set of shell scripts that improve the "modules" interface for all Blue Waters users.
 For details please Module Improvements page in the user guide.